UBS lifts PayPal Holdings Inc. [PYPL] price estimate. Who else is bullish?

 PYPL Stock EPS

-With the latest financial reports released by the company, PayPal Holdings Inc. posted 1.07/share EPS, while the average EPS was predicted by analysts to be reported at 0.94/share.
-When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 13.80%.
+With the latest financial reports released by the company, PayPal Holdings Inc. posted 1.08/share EPS, while the average EPS was predicted by analysts to be reported at 1/share.
+When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 8.00%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for PYPL.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for PayPal Holdings Inc. go to 20.43%.

 >> 7 Top Picks for the Post-Pandemic Economy <<